 This technique has proven success rates and takes anywhere from 2-6 weeks to complete.
 A woman’s ovaries are first stimulated to mature multiple eggs, which are then removed and fertilized through In Vitro Fertilization (IVF) with sperm to create embryos.
 The embryos are then frozen for future use.

-This new technology is starting to show good results.
+This new technology has proven to be as effective as embryo freezing.
 It also takes 2-6 weeks to complete.
 During egg freezing, eggs are retrieved from the ovaries, frozen in a cryoprotective solution, and then thawed when couples wish to become pregnant.
 This is a good option for single women who do not have a male partner and do not want to use donor sperm.
-(This treatment is currently pending IRB approval)

 Ovarian Tissue Freezing